MichaelLogan11/busn32130_final_proj/README.md

 ## Process
 ### Motivation
-The idea for this project was to simplify how to learn about concepts related to personal investing.
-Many people are visual learners, so the idea to focus on the visual apect pushed us to decide that this would should be our final project.
+This project began with the goal of simplifying how people learn about personal investing, using visualizations as the primary tool.
+Since many people are visual learners, we felt that a visual approach would make complex financial concepts more accessible and engaging.

-We especially wanted this to be useful to an audience of beginning investors, and wrote the guide in a very casual manner to reflect that personal investing doesn't have to be intimidating.
-Specifically, we answered many questions we had as we were deciding whether or not to invest our money when we were novices.
-We wish we had these visualizations to help us understand these topics.
+We aimed to make the guide especially helpful for beginner investors.
+To reflect that personal investing doesn’t have to be intimidating, we adopted a casual and approachable tone.
+Many of the questions we addressed were ones we had ourselves when we were first considering investing.
+We created the visualizations we wish we had back then to make these topics more accessible and easier to understand.

 ### Assumptions/Limitations
-The key assumption applied throughout the project is that the stock proxies we selected are adequate representations of the assets they represent.
-There are countless tradeable assets - we chose 5 to be a representative sample for simplicity.
+A key assumption throughout this project is that the stock proxies we selected adequately represent their respective asset classes.
+While there are countless tradeable assets, we chose five as a representative sample to keep things simple and focused.

-For example, we use the tradable asset SPY, an ETF, to represent the entire stock market as it tracks the S&P 500.
-For all proxies, see "Data Sources" below.
-While we recognize this is not 100% accurate, we think for our purposes it is appropriate to assign one single tradeable asset to each respective asset class's visualizations for simplification.
+For example, we use SPY (a widely traded ETF that tracks the S&P 500) to represent the overall U.S. stock market.
+Each asset class is paired with a single tradeable proxy for visualization purposes.
+While we acknowledge this approach isn’t perfectly accurate, we believe it’s a reasonable simplification for the goals of this project.
+A full list of proxies can be found in the "Data Sources" section below.

-Another limitation was time.
-The S&P 500 (SPY) can be traced back decades, whereas new asset classes, like cryptocurrency, is in its relative infancy.
-That did not affect much of the report, but is worth noting.
+Another limitation is time coverage.
+SPY and similar long-standing assets offer decades of data, while newer asset classes like cryptocurrency have relatively short histories.
+This didn’t significantly impact our analysis, but it’s an important consideration.

 ### Data Sources
 We used 2 primary data sources: